Improved frequency hierarchy treatment for anisotropic spectral distortions: Introduction

 To include these effects, we carefully separate the evolution of distortion variables and corrections to the standard perturbation variables, independently solving for the latter.
 We use operator identities to recast the related scattering terms using the basis of \citep{chluba_spectro-spatial_2023-II}.
 We also consider possible sources of photons as a natural extension to the framework.
-With these generalization, we demonstrate that the previous predictions are only modified slightly, while new scenarios can now be calculated.
+With these generalizations, we demonstrate that the previous predictions are only modified slightly, while new scenarios can now be calculated.
+Additional effects relating to i) polarized spectral distortion transport, ii) second order perturbations, and iii) anisotropic scattering/thermalization effects are expected to be subdominant.
+The methods developed in \citep{Pitrou2009, Bartolo2007JCAP, Chluba2012, Ota2017} could open a way to also include these contributions, but a lot more work is needed and left to future investigations.

 In Sect.~\ref{sec:prelim}, we provide more background information about the frequency hierarchy method.
+This heavily draws on references \citep{chluba_spectro-spatial_2023-I, chluba_spectro-spatial_2023-II, kite_spectro-spatial_2023-III}, where the main frequency hierarchy approach was introduced.
+We refer the reader to these works should they not be familiar with the general approach.
 In Sect.~\ref{sec:eq_solutions_general}, we discuss general aspects of the expected equilibrium solutions to the thermalization problem in the presence of anisotropies.
 In Sect.~\ref{sec:improvements}, we improve the current description of thermalization terms by adding previously neglected stimulated scattering effects.
 In Sect.~\ref{sec:k_corrections}, we then add kinematic corrections and in Sect.~\ref{sec:Photon sources} we consider sources of photons.
 Section~\ref{sec:consistency} explains how to incorporate the corrections to the standard perturbation variables and also demonstrates the consistency of the new formulation with respect to changes of the CMB temperature.
-In Sect.~\ref{sec:illustrations} we illustrate the photon transfer functions and signal power spectra for a few scenarios, but leave a more detailed exploration of constraints to another paper.
+In Sect.~\ref{sec:FH_eq} we provide a compressed summary of the new system, also directly relating it to the line-of-sight integral approach that is required for computing the signal cross power spectra.
+In Sect.~\ref{sec:illustrations} we illustrate the photon transfer functions and signal power spectra for a few examples, but leave a more detailed exploration of constraints to another paper.
 We then conclude in Sect.~\ref{sec:conclusions}.